 An oscillating sprinkler works best for getting your lawn started.
 It covers a large area with even, light streams of water to prevent washing away seed.
 You’ll only need to water for about 20 minutes at a time depending on your soil type.
 Unless it rains, you’ll likely need to water at least twice daily.
 On hot or windy days, you may need to water even more frequently.

-Your goal is to water to a depth of 1/2 in.
-As a test, water for about 20 minutes, then drive a spade into the ground and look for the dark line near the surface indicating water penetration.
-That’ll tell you if you should water for longer or shorter periods.
-Now that your lawn is in ship-shape, check out these cheap but beautiful landscaping ideas.
+- As a test, water for about 20 minutes, then drive a spade into the ground and look for the dark line near the surface indicating water penetration.
+That will tell you if you should water for longer or shorter periods.